wthayer/documents/docs/BR.md

 10. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 11. The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate;
 12. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
-13. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+13. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time);
+14. The CA is made aware of a vulnerability that exposes the Subscriber's Private Key to compromise;
+15. The CA is made aware that the Subscriber's Private Key is being publicly distributed in a software package.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
 The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs: